-Michael Lauer – Stock Market Wizard?
+Michael Lauer – Stock Market Wizard Maestro?

 Micheal Lauer reluctantly said yes to be interviewed in Jack Schwager’s Stock Market Wizards.
 Why?
 Because he didn’t feel he deserved it because his track record was only seven years.
 However, in those seven years, he managed 72% annual returns after all fees with a low drawdown.
 Unfortunately, his track record ends just after the book was published, and Lauer filed for personal bankruptcy in 2003 after being charged with fraud (he was acquitted in 2011).